 II.
-Resources7
+Resources

-A. Confidential Support, Advocacy, and Counseling Resources5
+A. Confidential Support, Advocacy, and Counseling Resources

 The following Confidential Resources are available for individuals to discuss incidents and issues related to discrimination, harassment, and/or sexual misconduct on a confidential basis.
-Confidential Resources are not obligated to disclose reports of sexual misconduct to the Officeof Equity (under any circumstance) or law enforcement (except in very limited situations, suchas when failure to disclose the information would result in imminent danger to the individual or to others or as otherwise required by law).
+Confidential Resources are not obligated to disclose reports of sexual misconduct to the Office of Civil Rights and Title IX Compliance (under any circumstance) or law enforcement (except in very limited situations, suchas when failure to disclose the information would result in imminent danger to the individual or to others or as otherwise required by law).